CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: System Architecture

 \subsection{Multi-Scale Narrative Analysis Ensemble}

-When neural voting produces a perfect tie after escalation, we invoke a symbolic ensemble component combining five signals at different levels of narrative abstraction (Figure~\ref{fig:ensemble}).
+On perfect ties after escalation, the system falls back to a symbolic ensemble of five similarity signals at different levels of abstraction (Figure~\ref{fig:ensemble}).
 Let $s_i^A$ and $s_i^B$ denote the similarity scores between the anchor and stories A and B for signal $i$.

-\paragraph{Signal 1: Lexical Similarity (TF-IDF)} We compute TF-IDF \cite{salton1988term} vectors, which represent narratives as numerical feature vectors based on word usage and importance.
-For each problem, we compute TF-IDF vectors for anchor narrative and the two option narratives, and then measure cosine similarity between the anchor and option narratives:
+\paragraph{Signal 1: Lexical Similarity (TF-IDF)} We TF-IDF-vectorize each story \citep{salton1988term} and compute cosine similarity between the anchor and each candidate: